unibaseio/membase-mcp/README.md

 - MEMBASE_ACCOUNT: your account to upload
 - MEMBASE_CONVERSATION_ID: your conversation id, should be unique, will preload its history
-- MEMBASE_ID: your sub account
+- MEMBASE_ID: your instance id

 ## Configuration on Claude/Windsurf/Cursor/Cline